MUSC Student Handbook

 Office of Student Diversity, 792-2146

 The Office of Student Diversity (OSD) collaborates with the MUSC community to promote an inclusive environment that fosters the intellectual excellence and true integration of a diverse student body into all aspects of academic life.
-The mission of the Office of Student Diversity is to promote an inclusive environment for all students, in collaboration with the entire MUSC community.
+The mission of the Office of Student Diversity is to create an environment where every student is welcomed and valued.
 A comprehensive, strategic, intentional focus is on serving students regardless of race, ethnicity, gender, nationality, religion, sexual orientation, age, ability, or socio-economic status.

 A myriad of programs and services is offered annually to strengthen intercultural education and supplement the university’s diversity goals across colleges, divisions, and student organizations.
 In collaboration with many colleges, campus units and student organizations, programs and services that acknowledge and honor the human and cultural experiences of students are held annually.